Ugly Handling of Savage Hit Proves NFL Concussion Policy Still Complete Disaster

 Football is a violent game where brutal hits occur.
 After years of denying any correlation between the game and head trauma, the league is now butchering how to handle its preventative measures—both proactive and reactive.

-The game itself itself is played by athletes who are bigger and faster than ever.
+The game itself is played by athletes who are bigger and faster than ever.
 Physics tells us increased mass and velocity will create more force upon contact.
 Athletes who run 4.4-second 40-yard dashes aren't meant to crash into one another.

 But they do dozens of times per game.